cosmosquad-labs/squad/docs/demo/budget_with_farming.md

 When you send the `AdvanceEpoch` message to the network, it increases epoch by day 1.

+> `AdvanceEpoch` immediately makes queued coins to be staked, and runs rewards allocation logic.
+> It is similar to fast-forwarding the chain by one day(depending on `CurrentEpochDays` parameter).

 ```bash
 # Increase epoch by 1
 # This will make queued coins to be staked, and distribute rewards for those coins